Sexual assault survivors frustrated with Western investigations, despite changes to process

 “I think it’s very hard to have satisfaction at the end of a process that begins with a catastrophic experience.
 There’s no way for an administrative process to relieve a trauma or address it fully,” Huskey said in a June interview.
 “But the university still has a responsibility to the survivor’s needs.”

-Western’s policy on sexual misconduct states it will take interim measures to assist and protect the reporting students, but survivors and former say Western doesn’t provide survivors with enough interim measures, leaving survivors anxious they will run into the accused.
+Western’s policy on sexual misconduct states it will take interim measures to assist and protect the reporting students.
+But survivors say Western doesn’t provide them with enough protection, leaving them anxious they will run into the accused.

 In 2015, a Western student found themself in class with the person they accused of rape, The Bellingham Herald reported.
 Records from a 2010 case show this also happened when a student was found responsible for sexual misconduct after two students reported him for sexual assault.
 He was allowed to remain in orchestra with one of the survivors.